Master of Divinity / MA in Counseling

 Students spend the second two years of the joint program satisfying requirements for the Master of Arts in Counseling (60 credit hours).

-As part of the dual degree program, students are required to complete a series of one-hour capstone courses that emphasize intersections between theology and counseling.
-Dual degree students are expected to complete these courses beginning in their third year of the four year program.
+As part of the joint degree program, students are required to complete a series of one-hour capstone courses that emphasize intersections between theology and counseling.
+Joint degree students are expected to complete these courses beginning in their third year of the four year program.
 The capstone courses are offered through the School of Divinity.

-Upon successful completion of the dual degree requirements, students receive both the Masters of Divinity and the Masters of Arts in Counseling degrees.
+Upon successful completion of the joint degree requirements, students receive both the Masters of Divinity and the Masters of Arts in Counseling degrees.

 - Applications for the Counseling Program are submitted through the Graduate School of Arts and Science.